The Minerva Voting Guidelines

 Minerva Voting Platform

-Minerva’s voting platform provides efficient vote management tools and a fully integrated policy engine which ensures that client’s policy preferences are applied consistently.
+Minerva’s voting award-wining platform provides efficient vote management tools and a fully integrated policy engine which ensures that client’s policy preferences are applied consistently.
 The policy engine is a sophisticated decision-support algorithm which combines analyst research and objective data points thereby creating an efficient and streamlined process.
 Minerva Voting Policy Templates are completely transparent to clients and available online where they can be reviewed by market or by policy issue.

 Global Principles